Kelvinthedrugger/nn_from_scratch/develop/readme.md

  add monitor of training also, might be a good practice to wrap up .py into .exe

- custom forward pass, starts from CNN
+ custom forward pass, starts from CNN(50%)

  for efficiency: